IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

 amount of extra implementation effort involved though, so they wouldn't be too difficult to support.

-One thing that worries me a little is how higher-rank types would affect the specification.
+One thing that worries me a little is how signatures for builtins with interleaved type and term arguments  affect the specification.
 It might be quite tricky just to write down a generic instance of such a type, for example.

 What about formalisation?
 Would this complicate things in the Agda formalisation, or is it simple to do?